-- 3.12.25 Jurisdictional FRELs shall be updated and revalidated at the end of each FREL validity period. - 3.12.26 The following components of the jurisdictional FREL shall be updated: - 1) Activity data representing land-use transitions shall be updated during every update to the jurisdictional FREL; - 2) The GHG emission factors shall be revisited at least every other update to the jurisdictional FREL. - 3.12.27 The scope of the jurisdictional FREL may be broadened at any time (i.e., not only at the periodic update to the FREL validity period) through a program description deviation (as set out in Section 3.2.5 to include additional activities set out in Section 3.8.1, GHG sources, and/or carbon pools as set out in Section 3.10.
-Such new activities, GHG sources, and/or carbon pools may be accounted for and credited for prior monitoring periods.
+- 3.12.26 Jurisdictional FRELs shall be updated and revalidated at the end of each FREL validity period. - 3.12.27 The following components of the jurisdictional FREL shall be updated: - 1) Activity data representing land-use transitions shall be updated during every update to the jurisdictional FREL; - 2) The GHG emission factors shall be updated at least every other update to the jurisdictional FREL. - 3.12.28 The scope of the jurisdictional FREL may be broadened at any time (i.e., not only at the periodic update to the FREL validity period) through a program description deviation (as set out in Section 3.2.4) to include additional REDD activities set out in Section 3.8.6, GHG emission sources, and/or carbon pools.
 Where such updates are undertaken separately from the required periodic updates, only the additional pools or activities and associated emission factors, where necessary, may be updated.
-All other FREL elements (such as unrelated emission factors) may be updated only as part of required periodic updates. - 3.12.28 Where the scope of the jurisdictional FREL has been expanded in advance of the required periodic update, the entire FREL shall be updated at the subsequent periodic update (i.e., all activities shall be updated, not only those activities included in the scope of the original jurisdictional FREL). - 3.12.29 The scope of the jurisdictional FREL may be narrowed at the time of FREL update only where it can be demonstrated that the activity or carbon pool to be removed is (or has become) de minimis, or that it is conservative to exclude it, and this will remain the case for the duration of the new jurisdictional FREL validity period.
+All other FREL elements (such as unrelated emission factors) may be updated only as part of required periodic updates. - 3.12.29 Where the scope of the jurisdictional FREL has been expanded in advance of the required periodic update, the entire FREL shall be updated at the subsequent periodic update (i.e., all activities shall be updated, not only those activities included in the scope of the original jurisdictional FREL). - 3.12.30 The scope of the jurisdictional FREL may be narrowed at the time of FREL update only where it can be demonstrated that the activity or carbon pool to be removed is (or has become)